Remarkable Stories from Research Trip (Singapore, Taiwan March 2019)

 If you are considering engaging Grace Gawler as your cancer navigator & minimally invasive targeted treatment advocate, you’ll find the following stories a strong testimony to the breadth and depth of her global cancer network.

 For some time, we have been prescribing two Japanese manufactured lactic acid fermentation supplements; LACTIS & CHITSU; both functional food supplements that are nutraceuticals.
-We have also taken both products ourselves – results have been very impressive.
+We have also taken the products ourselves – results have been very impressive for our both patients and us.

 Rather than relying on anecdotal evidence, Grace is very particular as to the source and purity of products she prescribes for her patients.
 She needed to further investigate the manufacturing process, the science and therefore evidence-base of LACTIS & CHITSU.